RafaelEstevamReis/lzak/README.md

 ## Glossary

-* `CNC`: Originally, *Computer-Generated Code*; currently it refers to machines capable of receiving commands from a computer to manufacture physical objects through automated machines.
+* `CNC`: Originally, *Computer Numerical Control*; currently it refers to machines capable of receiving commands from a computer to manufacture physical objects through automated machines.
-* `GCODE`: Accronym for *Geometric Code*; also known as RS-274), it's a set of instructions widely used as CNC programming language.
-Basically, a GCODE instructions script contains positional commands which the firmware can read and instruct the machine to reposition itself.
+* `GCODE`: Accronym for *Geometric Code* (also known as RS-274), it's a set of instructions widely used as CNC programming language.
+Basically, a GCODE instructions script contains positional commands which the firmware can read and instruct the machine to reprogram*********** itself.
 * `Firmware`: it's a low-level computer software that works by manipulating instructions for a specific hardware in order to provide a standard operating environment.
 In some cases, it works as a basic software to which all subsequent software refer to; in others - as in our case - it'll work as the complete operating system.
 * `Host`: will do this one later
 * `mcco`: its a small computer,